-In this article, we give a brief overview of basic Japanese business etiquette from appropriate business attire in Japan, how to address others, exchanging business cards, and more.
+Practising proper Japanese business etiquette is important for smooth business and workplace communication.
+IN this article, we introduce Japanese business etiquette you need to know.
+From what is appropriate business attire in Japan, how to address people, how to exchange business cards, and more.

 Table of Contents

-Business etiquette is acceptable social behaviour or manners when at a workplace and when interacting with colleagues, customers, and business partners.
-Upholding good business manners is essential to making a good impression, improving the company’s image, and gaining the trust of customers, colleagues, and superiors.
+Business etiquette is acceptable social behaviour or manners when at a workplace, including appropriate conduct with superiors, colleagues, clients, and business partners.
+Upholding proper business manners is essential to making a good impression, improving workplace relationships, and improving the company’s image.

-There are many ways to learn business manners - studying books, watching videos, attending seminars, or just from watching your boss and seniors throughout the work week.
+There are many ways to learn Japanese business etiquette and manners - studying books, watching videos, attending seminars, or just by observing your boss and seniors throughout the work week.

 Regardless of the time of day, whether evening or night, when you arrive at work, greet your colleagues with: